sent-hil/instrumentl-code-test/README.md

 ## How it works?

-`injest` contains a Python script which is used to preprocess the PDFs.
-It divides the PDFs into short chunks, gets embeddings for each chunk from OpenAI and stores that in the Pinecone database for later use.
+`injest` contains a Python script which is used to preprocess the PDFs in `injest/assets` folder.
+It divides the PDFs into short chunks, gets embeddings for each chunk from OpenAI API and stores the embeddings and text in Pinecone database through API.

-When user asks a question from the Web service, the API finds the relevant docs from Pinecone and sends those docs , along with a prompt to OpenAI which returns an answer that's shown to the user.0
+When user asks a question from the Web service, the API finds the relevant docs from Pinecone and sends those docs, along with a prompt to OpenAI API which returns an answer that's shown to the user.

 ## Technical Requirements:

 * Services based architecture
   * Frontend in NextJS
   * Backend in Rails
-* PostgresSQL as relational data
+* PostgresSQL for storing relational data
-* Pinecone for vectors
+* Pinecone for storing vectors
 * OpenAI for LLM
-* Deployed on render.com
+* Deploy on render.com

 The site is deployed on Render at https://instrumentl-web.onrender.com.
+I made a short loom explaning the site here: https://www.loom.com/share/b13fafa78d5245489b23e64113237661